ziqiangcui/CORE-RAG-ICML26/README.md

-# CORE
-The official code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"
+# The official code of paper "Less Is More: Elevating RAG via Performance-Driven Context Compression"

 ## Download Data